 Students apply for and arrange their internship with advice and assistance from the Internship Officer.
 Students must not apply for an internship before they have attended an internship information session, or have met with the Internship Officer to discuss their application approach.

 The internships are project based, and each project is negotiated and agreed between the supervisor, student, the Internship Officer and the Academic Co-ordinator of Internships before the internship begins.

 Our students undertake internships in various Australian and international institutions – in museums and galleries that vary in size, collection type and museology, but also in related institutions including libraries, archives, auction houses, private corporations with collections, art lenders, museum and gallery organisations, or organisations that run art fairs, festivals, biennales and the like.

-An outline of our internship program for prospective supervisors can be downloaded by clicking here.
+An outline of our internship program for prospective supervisors can be downloaded.
 This outline includes the contact details of the Internship Officer, who will be delighted to discuss potential internship projects.